-In a standard company drug test, the cutoff limit is 50ng/mL, and a standard user should not test positive about four days after their last use.
+In a standard company drug test, the cutoff limit is 50ng/mL, and a moderate user should not test positive about four days after their last use.
 In some instances, if you test positive for THC-COOH on your first test, a gas chromatography-mass spectrometry (GC-MS) test is used.
 It is a more sensitive and accurate test, and the cutoff point ranges from 5-15 ng/mL.

 I Failed a Drug Test, Am I Doomed?